-Strengthening women in decision-making in the Middle East - LEAD
+Empowering women in decision-making processes in the Middle East - LEAD

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-However, many Middle Eastern countries come low down in the ranking for political involvement of women.
-From the perspective of the women and communities concerned, growing significance is now accorded to the balanced participation of women and men.
-There are still too few women involved in local councils and similar bodies.
-Those who are active often have insufficient knowledge or experience to contribute at a professional level in the relevant areas, for instance in setting up municipal budgets, rather than just in the fields typically assigned to them, such as education and health care.
-In general, women’s political and formative participation in decision-making in the Middle East remains rudimentary.
+Many Middle Eastern countries rank low in terms of the political involvement of women.
+There are still not enough women involved in local councils and similar bodies.
+What is more, those who are active often have insufficient knowledge, experience and networks to contribute at a professional level in the relevant areas.
+These include setting up municipal budgets, rather than just in the fields stereotypically assigned to them, such as education and health care.
+In general, the meaningful participation of women in decision-making processes in the Middle East remains insufficient.

-Women’s political and formative participation in decision-making has been strengthened in selected communities of the Palestinian territories, Jordan and Lebanon.
+Women’s meaningful political participation in decision-making has been strengthened in selected communities of the Palestinian Territories, Jordan and Lebanon.

-- Promoting women in local politics and local government
+- Promoting women in local government and development

-- Implementing gender audits in municipalities, and putting their recommendations into effect
+- Fostering an enabling environment for women’s political participation by implementing gender audits and assessments in municipalities, and putting the resulting recommendations into practice

-- Establishing gender platforms and networks, and reinforcing existing ones, to coordinate the objectives and activities of the affiliated civil society organisations
+- Establishing gender platforms and networks, and reinforcing existing ones that coordinate the objectives and activities of the affiliated civil society organisations.

 The project is part of a special initiative designed to stabilise and promote development in North Africa and the Middle East run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).
-Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.
-Within this context, an additional sum of more than EUR 395 million has been earmarked for projects carried out by GIZ and other implementing organisations in the period from 2014 to 2021.
-The thematic focus is on youth and employment promotion, economic stabilisation, democracy and stabilising neighbouring countries in crisis situations.
+By implementing the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.